transmutationist/zedec-node-01-1751475439/README.md

 5. **Register your agency/module/overlay with the manifest system.**
 6. **Join community channels and QuantumCovenant governance.**
 7. **Document all code, logic, and expansions for perpetual audit and evolution.**
+8. **Run the Mirror Schema demo** with `python mirror_schema.py` to explore how the two-mirror model encodes and reflects data.

 ---